 The fruit of Kiggelaria africana, the wild peach, is a spherical capsule about 1,5 cm in diameter.
 It follows the pale yellow or greenish white and small bell-shaped flowers that bloom late winter to summer.
 The tree is dioecious, with male flowers (stamens inside the petals only) and female ones (pistil inside the petals only) occurring on separate trees.

-The fruits in picture were found in Kirstenbosch.
-This is, of course, a female specimen of Kiggelaria africana that bears the fruit (Coates Palgrave, 2002; Joffe, 2001).
+The fruits in picture were seen in Kirstenbosch.
+It is, of course, a female K. africana tree that bears the fruit (Coates Palgrave, 2002; Joffe, 2001).